8bitflynn/VDRIVE/README.md

      - VDRIVE should run on <a href="https://github.com/dotnet/core/blob/main/release-notes/8.0/supported-os.md" target="_blank">any OS with .NET Core runtime</a> installed.

 5. **Test on Real Hardware**
-   From your Commodore 64:
+   From your Commodore 64 (plug in the VDRIVE Relay):
    - `LOAD "UP9600.prg"` from regular disk
-   - `LOAD "setupwifi.BAS"` and enter WiFi information → Note: Wifi information will be stored in flash memory on ESP8266
+   - `LOAD "setupwifi.prg"` from regular disk, RUN PRG and enter WiFi information
+     → Wifi information will be stored in flash memory on ESP8266 so setup only needs to be done once
    - `LOAD "vdrive.prg"` from regular disk
    - `SYS 49152` to enable VDRIVE (`SYS 49155` disables it)
    - `SYS 49158` to search for disk images